maurice-35/sei-project-3/README.md

           }
         }

-We implemented a secure route once it was established the API requests were working correctly.
+We implemented a `secure route` once it was established that the API requests were working correctly.
 This would check if a user had the correct credentials before fulfilling the request.